-In January 2017, my wife and I got back from our vacation to the Lakshadweep islands (read about our planning, booking and costs here).
-We can now shed some more light on what it’s like visiting these islands, considering there’s hardly any information to be found on the internet.
+In January 2017, we got back from our vacation to the Lakshadweep islands (read about our planning, booking and costs here).
+We can now shed some more light on what it’s like to visit these islands on your own.

 Also read: How we planned our Lakshadweep holiday

 To start with, here is a list of major pros and cons that we figured out during our vacation in the Lakshadweep islands.
-While the cons outnumber the pros, I think the pros carry much more weight.
+While it might look like the cons outnumber the pros, I’m convinced that the pros carry much more weight.

 - The islands are picture-perfect, each surrounded by a lagoon of crystal-clear shallow water.

-- Spectacular diving and snorkeling opportunities abound everywhere you look, and lots of water sports can also be had.
+- There’s spectacular diving and snorkeling opportunities everywhere you look, and lots of water sports, too.

 - The weather in early January is lovely, even turning slightly chilly at night.